The Complexity of Cluster Vertex Splitting and Company: A Linear Kernel for Cluster Vertex Splitting

 \subsection{Missing Parts of the Proof of \cref{theorem:cluster_kernel}}

 } \begin{proof} Let an instance of \textsc{Cluster Vertex Splitting} be given through $(G, k)$ and let $G_0$ be obtained from $G$ by removing all isolated vertices.
-Observe that $(G, k)$ is equivalent to $(G_0, k \eqqcolon k_0)$ with respect to \textsc{CVS}.
-We apply \cref{lemma:cvs_scc_reduction} and derive that $(G_0, k_0)$ is a positive instance of \textsc{CVS} if and only if $(G_0, \N{G_0} + k_0)$ is a positive instance of \textsc{Sigma Clique Cover}.
-Next, we construct the sequences $G_0, \ldots$ and $k_0, \ldots$ by exhaustively applying the following set of rules:
+Observe that $(G, k)$ is equivalent to $(G_0, k \eqqcolon k_0)$ with respect to \textsc{CVS}. \iflong We apply \cref{lemma:cvs_scc_reduction} and derive that $(G_0, k_0)$ is a positive instance of \textsc{CVS} if and only if $(G_0, \N{G_0} + k_0)$ is a positive instance of \textsc{Sigma Clique Cover}.\else By the equivalence of \textsc{CVS} and \textsc{Sigma Clique Cover}, $(G_0, k_0)$ is a positive instance of \textsc{CVS} if and only if $(G_0, \N{G_0} + k_0)$ is a positive instance of \textsc{Sigma Clique Cover}. \fi Next, we construct the sequences $G_0, \ldots$ and $k_0, \ldots$ by exhaustively applying the following set of rules:

 \begin{description} \item[Rule~I:] If there is a critical clique $[v]_{G_i} \in V(\CC({G_i}))$ such that $[v]_{G_i}$ contains at least two vertices and $\CC(G_i)[N_{\CC(G_i)}([v]_{G_i})]$ is a clique, then $G_{i+1} \coloneqq (G_i - v) - I$ and $k_{i+1} \coloneqq k_i$, where $I$ is the set of isolated vertices in $G_i - v$.